It’s been exhilaratingly wonderful, Mac!

 Throwback to my first year, wobbling around with my oversized Roots backpack, stepping foot on campus in total awe of all the adventures yet to come – a ball of nerves and excitement wrapped into one.
 I remember Frosh week and Clubfest as clear as day.
 I was a curious and energetic soul ready to explore, strive, and learn something from anyone in sight.
-It was a time to start fresh and present myself any way I wanted to be.
-A time to diversify myself with new people and discover fresh interests.
+It was a time to start fresh and present myself anyway I wanted to be.
+A time to diversify meet new people and discover fresh interests.

 Unfortunately, my grades were the ones to suffer, which was the shock of a lifetime for me as I was always a high-achieving student.
 Unfortunately, this declining attitude got the best of me and it was just too hard to keep up.